bradonomics/bradonomics.com/_articles/2012-09-23-jobs-for-travelers.md

 ## Picking a Specialty to Grow Your Business

-Once you've gotten a good understanding of front-end development you could specialize in one type of theme or one type of framework.
+Once you've got a good understanding of front-end development you could specialize in one type of theme or one type of framework.
 Take [Alex Mangini](http://kolakube.com/) for instance, he only works with Thesis.
-Or what about [Brian Gardner](http://www.briangardner.com/), he founded StudioPress, partnered with Copyblogger Media and only designs with his [Genesis Framework](https://my.studiopress.com/themes/genesis/).
+Or what about [Brian Gardner](http://www.briangardner.com/), he founded StudioPress, partnered with Copyblogger Media, and only designs with his [Genesis Framework](https://my.studiopress.com/themes/genesis/).
 These guys have carved a niche for themselves and are top of mind when people need work with Thesis or Genesis.

 Once you've gotten more comfortable you can carve your own niche, and why not make travel themes since you're going to be traveling?
 It's like I said before, you know what travelers need since you're one of them.
 To give you some ideas of where you can start, here is a theme I wish someone would build.

-Most travelers start their trips on day-one, and after that day-two, and continue in that fashion till they reach the end of their trip.
+Most travelers start their trips on day one, and after that day two, and continue in that fashion till they reach the end of their trip.
 But most blog pagination doesn't allow me to follow in that order.
 When I look at the pagination of most blogs I start on page one, which in this case means the most recent entries.
 Even if I go to "last" it's not as easy as it could be to follow the journey from the beginning.
 And the standard pagination isn't as visually appealing as most traveler bloggers wish it was, but it's all we've got.

 <figure>
   <img class="aligncenter" src="/images/pagination.jpg" alt="Pagination for Travel Blogger Theme">